 When fall comes and the deck is cool, a heater can raise it a few degrees.
 Allowing you to enjoy being outside without a parka.

-For recommended deck heaters or umbrellas, click hereOpens in a new tab..
+For recommended deck heaters or umbrellas, click here.

 Design your deck for both shade from the sun’s heat but also added warmth of heater for when the air is cool.